 You need liquor liability insurance if you sell, distill, or brew alcohol.
-The liquor liability policy will cover (1) property damage and (2) bodily injury that arise out of an accident that occurs due to alcohol sold or served at your restaurant.
+The liquor liability policy will cover (1) property damage and (2) bodily injury that arises out of an accident that occurs due to alcohol sold or served at your restaurant.
 This additional policy typically has a $1 million limit, but some businesses purchase policies up to a $5 million limit.
 Your independent insurance agent will help you choose the right level of coverage for your Hawaiian restaurant.

 Directors and officers liability is another special type of liability insurance that applies if you’re a larger restaurant.
 This kicks in when there isn’t an injury or damage, but when stockholders, cities, or employees sue the company’s board for a poor corporate decision.
-This is only necessary in certain circumstances and, as you might guess by this point, an independent insurance agent can help with that, too.
+This is only necessary for certain circumstances and, as you might guess by this point, an independent insurance agent can help with that, too.

 When we’re talking about employee-related insurance for your Hawaiian restaurant, we’re generally referring to workers' compensation.
 It covers the following when an employee is injured on the job:

 Workers' compensation is legally required if you’re operating a restaurant in Hawaii.
-And if you operate a joint with flames, knives, and deep frying, it's in your best interest to talk to your independent insurance agent about how much workers' compensation you might need.
+And if you operate a joint with flames, knives, and deep-frying, it's in your best interest to talk to your independent insurance agent about how much workers' compensation you might need.
 The higher the risk, the higher the premiums.

-One other type of employee-related insurance that is not required, but may be beneficial, is employment practices liability insurance.
+One other type of employee-related insurance that is not required, but maybe beneficial, is employment practices liability insurance.
 This insurance covers issues like: